Monishnd/ccr-examples-Monish/containers/0_Introductory/README.md

 In this example, we are using [`print_version.py`](./print_version.py), a Python script that simply prints the version of Python.
 Ensure you've copied the `print_version.py` file to your build directory.

 Run the following command:
-`
-apptainer exec python.sif python print_version.py
+`apptainer exec python.sif python print_version.py`
-`

 sample output:
-`
-3.14.0 (main, Oct 21 2025, 11:44:31) [GCC 14.2.0]
+`3.14.0 (main, Oct 21 2025, 11:44:31) [GCC 14.2.0]`
-`

 6. Cancel the job

-Once you're done with the node, exit the compute node:
+Once you're done with the node, exit the compute node using the command `exit`.
+The output should simply show:
-`
-exit
-`

-sample output:
-`
-logout
-`
+`logout`

-Then, release your job's allocated resources:
+Then, release your job's allocated resources using `scancel [JobID]`.
-`
-scancel [JobID]
-`

 There should be no output.
 The `squeue --me` command can be used to view your currently running jobs.

 **Note**: If you don't cancel the job, Slurm will release the allocated resources when the time requested for the job expires and you'll be automatically logged out of the compute node.